Isoniazid

 Nutritional Considerations While on Isoniazid Treatment

-Taking isoniazid on an empty stomach is recommended to ensure optimal absorption and effectiveness.
-However, if gastrointestinal side effects occur, a light meal of easily digestible foods can be consumed before taking the medication.
-It's important to maintain consistency in routine throughout treatment and consider nutritional aspects such as vitamin B6 supplementation and avoiding tyramine-rich foods.
+Key Takeaway: Taking isoniazid on a stomach is recommended for better absorption and effectiveness.
+However, if you experience side effects, you can have a light meal of easily digestible foods before taking the medication.
+Throughout your treatment, try to maintain consistency in your routine and consider factors such as vitamin B6 supplementation and avoiding tyramine foods for optimal results.

 Isoniazid and Vitamin B6: The Connection